| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 serves to reflect the group as a whole.
 The individual is disparaged in favor of the

 generality.
 How does language make it easier for generalizations to take root?
+3. WHY DID THE JEWS NOT RESIST?
+Although Schindler's List does not directly address this

 issue, the question is an important one.
 Many people assume that the Jews went to their